takaW496/PDTFP/README.md

 - run blast search against the target genome using seed sequences in `blast_in` as queries (`parblast.continueblast`).  blast results will be stored in `blast_out`.
 - assess blast results in `blast_out` and judge whether seed sequences are specific enough (`checkblast.getcandidates`). add `is_specific` column to the dataframe
 - group seed sequences located closely (`checkblast.add_id_clust`). add `id_clust` column to the dataframe.
-- generate padlock probes and primers based on seed sequences, then corresponding bridge probes will be assigned to each gene based on the detection dye specified in the round table (`finalize_probe.add_probe_seq`).
+- bridge probes will be assigned to each gene after sequence evaluation (`get_exp_design`).
+- probe sequences will be generated based on bridge probe and fluorescent dye `finalize_probe.add_probe_seq`
+- if some genes do not have enough number (default is 4) of candidate seed sequences that meet criteria (specific sequences from 4 different `id_clust`), repeat the process one time only for those genes with different seed_seq_len parameters specified by `seed_seq_len_re` which can take multiple values as a list.
+The new result will be concatenated to the original dataframe, but `id_clust` is newly assigned accordingly.
 - manually check suggested probe sequences and determine which sequences you will use for the experiment. choose one seed sequence from one cluster to avoid large overlaps between probes.
-If there are not enough sequences for certain genes, change round tables and parameters, and run the program again.
+If there are still not enough sequences for certain genes, try to change the parameters, and run the program again.

 ## Input parameters